Copyright AA1Car Adapted from an article written by Larry Carley for Underhood Service magazine

 In the inlet hose you may find a "heater control valve" that blocks the flow of coolant to the heater when the heater isn't needed (when running your air conditioner on maximum, for example).
 Some older heater control valves are cable or vacuum operated, but most of the newer ones (when used) are electronic.

 Most heater control valves are open all the time unless vacuum or power is applied.
-This means hot coolant circulates through the heater core even when the heater isn't being used.
+This means hot coolant circulates through the heater core even when the heater is not being used.
 This is done for several reasons.
 One is safety.
 In the event the heater valve fails (doesn't close when vacuum is applied) you still have heat to defrost the windows for safe cold-weather driving.

 Some heater control valves are "thermostatically controlled" with a capillary tube that extends into the heater air outlet.
 The capillary tube reacts to changes in the heater's output.
 This regulates the opening and closing of the control valve to maintain a more consistent level of heater performance.